pulsemicro/PulseIDJS/README.md

 Font options can take the following paraeters:

-- **Type:** string (default is "all", please refer to stitchport WebAPI documentation to see the valid values)
+- **Type:** string (default is "all", please refer to PulseID Toolkit Web API documentation to see the valid values)
 - **IsSorted:** boolean (default is false)

 Example: